-‘One Piece’ Major Spoilers: Jack Is Still Alive!
+‘One Piece’ Major Spoilers: Jack Is Still Alive

 — One Piece News (@OnePieceNews2) September 14, 2018

 However, Jack is not a normal human.
 Based on his appearance, specifically his teeth, it seems like Emperor Kaido’s right-hand carries the blood of a Fishman.
-Jack may be unable to move when he sank into the sea, but he has the ability to breathe under the water.
+Jack may have been unable to move when he sank into the sea, but he has the ability to breathe under water.
 The Beast Pirates may have used Jack’s Vivre card to find and save him.

 Jack is a formidable enemy who doesn’t fear anyone, even the Navy Admirals.
 Aside from him, there is also a huge possibility that the two other disasters will appear in the ongoing One Piece Wano Arc.